Davis & Geck

 Davis and Geck's most significant contribution to the surgical field was the invention of the synthetic absorbable suture.
 Its Dexon brand of sutures, introduced in the 1970s, was made with a man made organic material called polyglycolic acid.
 This new category of suture product reduced a surgeon's reliance on animal derived "catgut" sutures, which have inconsistent strength properties and can often cause significant wound irritation to patients.

 The company was also known for its contribution to the field of surgery due to its operation of the Davis & Geck Film library.
 The film library pioneered the filming of surgical procedures and provided films and videos to surgeons and nurses for educational purposes.

+In 1994, the American Cyanamid Company announced that it had agreed to sell its Davis & Geck surgical products business to its European joint venture partner, B. Braun Melsungen A.G. of Germany, under undisclosed terms.

 The Davis & Geck product line was sold to Sherwood and later to the Tyco Corporation where it was renamed Syneture.
 The company is currently part of Covidien, Ltd.